BIBSYSDEV/track-changes-to-aws-terms-and-conditions/customer-agreement.md

 ## 7\.
 Indemnification.

 7.1 General.
-You will defend, indemnify, and hold harmless us, our affiliates and licensors, and each of their respective employees, officers, directors, and representatives from and against any Losses arising out of or relating to any third-party claim concerning: (a) your or any End Users’ use of the Services (including any activities under your AWS account and use by your employees and personnel); (b) breach of this Agreement or violation of applicable law by you, End Users or Your Content; or (c) a dispute between you and any End User.
+To the extent permitted by applicable law, you will defend, indemnify, and hold harmless us, our affiliates and licensors, and each of their respective employees, officers, directors, and representatives from and against any Losses arising out of or relating to any third-party claim
+concerning: (a) your or any End Users’ use of the Services (including any activities under your AWS account and use by your employees and personnel);
+(b) breach of this Agreement or violation of applicable law by you, End Users or Your Content; or (c) a dispute between you and any End User.
 You will reimburse us for reasonable attorneys’ fees, as well as our employees’ and contractors’ time and materials spent responding to any third party subpoena or other compulsory legal order or process associated with third party claims described in (a) through (c) above at our then-current hourly rates.

 7.2 Intellectual Property.